dataqa/nlp-labelling/README.md

 To install the package from pypi:

+### Python versions 3.6, 3.7

 * `pip install dataqa`

+### Python versions 3.8, 3.9

+* This package uses an older version of scikit-learn, which needs to be compiled from source for newer versions of python.
+On macOS, this fails and so the steps outlined [here](https://scikit-learn.org/stable/developers/advanced_installation.html#macos-compilers-from-homebrew) need to be run, replacing the last line with `pip install scikit-learn==0.21.3`.
+This only takes a few minutes.
 * When using python 3.9, need to run `pip install networkx==2.5` (ignore error message complaining about snorkel's dependencies).
 This is due to an error in snorkel's dependencies.

 # Usage